4 Marketing Fundamentals for Coworking Space Teams

 Remember: We don’t market to everyone.

-We clarify who we want to reach and create content specifically for them.
+Clarify who you want to reach and create content specifically for them.

 3. Understand Your Audience

-It’s one thing to define your audience as freelancers, or remote workers, or small teams.
+It’s one thing to define your audience as freelancers, remote workers, or small teams.

 It’s another to deeply understand their needs, challenges, frustrations, vision and day-to-day reality.